Experience walk | Mount Saint Peter

 Start and end: Fort Sint Pieter

 Go and explore the Fort first before we start the walk.
 You can walk around in the Fort's dry moat and count all the embrasures.
 There are a lot of them!
-Fort Sint-Pietersberg was built around 1701-1702 by order of Baron Daniël Wolff von Dopff.
+Fort Mount Saint Peter was built around 1701-1702 by order of Baron Daniël Wolff von Dopff.
 It was built in the shape of a pentagon to defend the southern ramparts of Maastricht.
 Did you know that up to 450 soldiers could work in the Fort?
 This happened only once in history, when it came under fire from the Lauberg hill.
 By the way, the Fort was never conquered.
 Tsar Peter the Great visited the Fort when he was passing through in 1717.
 High visit!
 You too can visit the inside of the Fort with a guide from Maastricht Underground.

 -